Distance: 12 miles

 Descending from Cringle Moor and just before climbing up to Carlton Moor, we happened on Lord Stones Café.
 This café catered to walkers, bikers, cyclists, campers, and anyone out for a day’s drive in the countryside.
 So, we had lunch before beginning another of the series of climbs we were doing this day.

 Another steep ascent was required to reach Carlton Moor.

 After crossing Carlton Moor and Live Moor, we were in a forest with occasional views of the open countryside.
 While walking in the forest, Peter taught me about nettles and dock, which are common plants frequently found near each other.
 Nettles will cause an uncomfortable, burning sensation when brushed against your skin.
-The dock plant contains a moist sap with properties similar to the aloe plant, and soothes when rubbed against this irritated skin.
+The dock plant contains a moist sap with properties similar to the aloe plant and soothes when rubbed against this irritated skin.
 Since then, I have occasionally (and successfully) used this bit of knowledge when I mistakenly found myself in a patch of nettles.

 Finally, we found ourselves walking through the heavily forested Arncliff Wood shortly before reaching Ingleby Cross and my B&B for the evening, Ingleside B&B.